NagusameCS/IVY/privacy.md

 - **3. No Third-Party Analytics**

   - We do not use Google Analytics, Matomo, or any other analytics platform.

+  - We do employ anonymous viewer tracking of total site access.
+    -  This is done via contacting a third party counter API upon a view to the site, it only increments a number and no other data is stored or transmitted.

-  - We do not monitor page views, click events, or time spent on pages.
-What you do on IVY stays on IVY.
+  -  What you do on IVY stays on IVY.
+No personally identifying information will ever leave the site.

 ---